jeongwonmin/MusicPersScripts/README.md

-# A script for calculation of music persistent homology
+# Scripts and CSV scores for calculation of music persistent homology
-This is a script to create distance matrix csv of a "score" (as a csv file).
+This repository includes scripts and csv scores to create distance matrices.

-## Make a score csv
+## Make a score csv file
-Input key signature names.
-Left is our input.
+Insert key signature names in the first column.
+I prepared some examples.

 - 'c'= C
 - 'cs' = C#